GideonBear/solarsystem/README.md

 I decided on getting position and velocities relative to the sun, as that's the most logical.
 I did some searching around and found this database from NASA, the [Horizons System](https://ssd.jpl.nasa.gov/horizons/).
 Its data is available via a simple web-app, which is perfect.
-It delivers X, Y, and Z-values for position and velocity relative to any body, from any time.
+It delivers X, Y, and Z-values for position and velocity relative to any body, from any time (within a certain time-frame).
 I started looking if it has an API, to automate fetching values and loading them into the model.

 I wrote a client for the API that is capable of getting position and velocity data of any planet.